 Why Do People Abuse Prescription Drugs?

 Some people abuse prescription drugs because they think they will help them have more fun, lose weight, fit in, and even study more effectively.
 Prescription drugs can be easier to get than street drugs: Family members or friends may have them.
 But prescription drugs are also sometimes sold on the street like other illegal drugs.
-In 2017, 1 in 7 teens surveyed said they have taken a prescription drug without a doctor's prescription.

 But prescription drugs are only safe for the people who have prescriptions for them.
 That's because a doctor has examined these people and prescribed the right dose of medicine for their medical condition.
 The doctor has also told them exactly how they should take the medicine, including things to avoid while taking the drug.
 They also are aware of side effects and can watch patients closely for these.